ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-wizard.markdown

 {PANEL:Manual Setup}

-If none of the above setup options work for you, it is possible to configure the server manually using the 'settings.json' file which is located in the server folder.
-To disable the setup wizard, change the 'Setup.Mode' value to 'None'.
+If none of the above setup options work for you, it is possible to configure the server manually using the `settings.json` file which is located in the `Server` folder.
+To disable the setup wizard, change the `Setup.Mode` value to `None`.

 Read the [Certificate Configuration Section](../server/security/authentication/certificate-configuration) to learn how setup security manually